Code-Institute-Submissions/lockdown-kitchen-ms3/README.md

 As a User I would like to:

  - [x] easily acces recipes from different kind of devices.
+ - [x] information I am presented with to be positioned in a way that is easy for me to navigate and find things.
  - [x] browse recipes by categories.
  - [x] find recipes by ingredients I have at home.
  - [x] share recipes by adding them to database.